martinlsm/LibGDXTemplateProject/README.md

 # Steps
+  1. Change the name of the project directory to something fitting.
-  1. Change appName = "YOUR PROJECT'S NAME"
+  2. Change appName = "YOUR PROJECT'S NAME"
-  2. $ ./gradlew build
+  3. $ ./gradlew build
-  3. Done!
+  4. Done!